rupok/greenmetrics/readme.txt

 Statistics are updated in real-time as users visit your site.
 The dashboard displays are refreshed daily or can be manually refreshed at any time.

+= How do the email reports work? =

+Email reports can be scheduled to send daily, weekly, or monthly summaries of your website's environmental metrics.
+You can customize the recipients, content, and appearance of these reports through the Email Reporting settings page.

+= What information is included in email reports? =

+Email reports include key metrics such as carbon footprint, energy consumption, and data transfer, along with visual charts showing trends over the selected time period.
+You can customize which metrics to include and how they're displayed.

+= Can I customize the appearance of email reports? =

+Yes, you can fully customize the email templates, including colors, fonts, header/footer content, and which metrics to display.
+You can also choose between different template styles to match your brand.

+= How does the data management system work? =

+The data management system automatically aggregates detailed metrics into daily summaries and prunes old data to maintain optimal database performance.
+You can configure the aggregation and pruning schedules, or run these operations manually when needed.

+= Will data aggregation affect the accuracy of my metrics? =

+No, data aggregation preserves the accuracy of your metrics while reducing database size.
+The system maintains daily summaries that provide the same insights as detailed data for historical analysis.

 == Changelog ==

 = 1.0.0 =